-A. Criteria for approval.
-The agricultural commissioner shall approve a registration application and issue a low-impact vineyard replanting registration when the agricultural commissioner determines that the proposed low-impact vineyard replanting complies with all applicable requirements of this chapter, all other applicable requirements of this code, and the requirements of any applicable county land use approvals.

-B. Registration holder.
-A low-impact vineyard replanting registration shall be issued to the property owner.
+- A. Criteria for approval.
+The agricultural commissioner shall approve a registration application and issue a low-impact vineyard replanting registration when the agricultural commissioner determines that the proposed low-impact vineyard replanting complies with all applicable requirements of this chapter, all other applicable requirements of this code, and the requirements of any applicable county land use approvals. - B. Registration holder.
+A low-impact vineyard replanting registration shall be issued to the property owner. - C. Effect of registration.
+All work for which a low-impact vineyard replanting registration is issued shall be done in compliance with the standards in Article 20.

-Article 1618. - Permitand Registration Implementation, Time Limits, and Extensions.
+Article 18. - Permit and Registration Implementation, Time Limits, and Extensions.